gprajapati-conga/S3Client.MemoryEvalution/README.md

 ## Observation:

-To upload 1MB of data , when we run application it takes more than 100MB memory, and our container with 100M memory limit exiting with 137 OOM.
+To upload 1MB of data , when we run application it takes more than 100MB memory, and as our container memory limit is 100MB, its exiting with 137 OOM.

 ## Questions: